 Perhaps a friend introduced you to another friend who owns a company, or you’re hobnobbing with someone in a bar who expressed interest in your skillset.
 Having an in-person pitch makes you prepared during these moments.

 Preparing an in-person pitch is the same as practicing for a job interview.
-Make sure you have a good knowledge of your skills and how your services can help solve professional problems.
+Make sure you have a good knowledge of your skills in freelancing and how your services can help solve professional problems.

 PRO TIP: A pitch can make or break your chances of landing a job, so it makes sense that you take time in composing it.